Mablanig

 "Have I seen you before?" creates an amazing atmosphere, what was your inspiration, your influences?

-I realized that I’d soon be left forever with unanswered questions, a feeling which I’ve tried to capture with the eerie sounds at the opening of the track.
+Thank you very much for the compliment!
+Atmosphere is definitely a key element in everything I create.
+This composition was born out of memories of my mother’s early signs of dementia.
+The first time you experience your parent having difficulties to recognize you can be pretty upsetting.
+It did fill me with sadness and also regrets when I realized that I’d soon be left forever with unanswered questions, a feeling which I’ve tried to capture with the eerie sounds at the opening of the track.
 At the time of working on it, I was totally obsessed with Boards of Canada.
 I had just been introduced to the Scottish duo by my friend Tom Mulchinock (who made the beautiful video for Have I Seen You Before?)
 I think I had all the ingredients to compose, all I needed at that point was a structure and Boards of Canada provided me with a great template, one I could deconstruct over and over until I was able to get rid of it and let my own voice come through.

 The song is part of your EP "The Calling", what's your favourite song on it?

 It’s really difficult to single out one moment from the EP because it’s a deeply personal body of work where the six pieces are closely connected.
 But since you’re asking, I’ll probably choose Silent Bridge.
-For this track, I went further away from my comfort zone by using my own voice
+For this track, I went further away from my comfort zone by using my own voice.

 I had written a few words while contemplating a photograph of my parents and I just couldn’t think of anybody else to read them.
 At first, I did feel exposed but it’s the only way I could have made it as powerful and real as it is.
 Because of this intimate, authentic moment, Silent Bridge has already become a few people’s favourite.